A complete guide to Zendesk Messenger in 2026

 Here's what that actually means:

 The goal is to make support feel more natural for customers and give agents the full backstory for every interaction.
-You’re no longer just handling "chat sessions," you’re having "conversations."
-Of course, this new way of working brings its own set of challenges, especially around managing when your agents are available and what customers expect in terms of reply times.
+You're no longer just handling "chat sessions," you're having "conversations."
+This modern approach offers a rich context that helps teams provide better service.

 Key features of Zendesk Messenger